Taking action: What you can do if you’re discriminated against

 If you believe you’ve been discriminated against illegally, you can complain to the Human Rights Commission.

-If it was a private body or individual who discriminated against you, the Human Rights Commission will apply the rules in the Human Rights Act 1993 to work out whether the particular conduct amounted to illegal discrimination.
-The Commission will try to help you resolve the matter with the other person or organisation.
-If your complaint can’t be resolved in this way, you can take it to the Office of Human Rights Proceedings (OHRP).
-The OHRP may decide to take your complaint to the Human Rights Review Tribunal.
+If it was a private organisation or person who discriminated against you, the Human Rights Commission will apply the rules in the Human Rights Act 1993 to work out whether the behaviour was illegal discrimination.
+The Commission will try to help you sort out the matter with the other person or organisation.
+If your complaint can’t be resolved in this way, you can take it to the Office of Human Rights Proceedings (“OHRP”).
+The OHRP might decide to take your complaint to the Human Rights Review Tribunal.
 The OHRP may also try to resolve the complaint between you and the other party.

 The Human Rights Review Tribunal is like a court.
 The Tribunal hears from both sides and then makes a decision, rather than acting as a mediator between the two sides.
-The Tribunal can award you damages (money) or other remedies.
+The Tribunal can award you money (“damages”) or other remedies.

 Complaining about discrimination by government bodies